LukasBoril/Repo_AspektorientiertesProgrammieren/README.md

 - option 1: Auto creates _Benzin_
 - option 2: Benzin is created outside of _Auto_
-- option 3: using dependency injection by the file _resources/beans03.xml_
+- option 3: using dependency injection.
+The beans are defined the file _resources/beans03.xml_
 ```xml
 	<bean id="A3" class="edu.spring.auto03.model.Auto">
 		<property name="name" value="A3"></property>